What do you get when you mix design students, recycled textiles and a passion for the planet? The Upcycled Design Competition!

 Initial Concept Submission (Round 1)

-One-page written description of the design concept in relation to theme (Awareness), potential materials to be used, design concept and rough idea of execution.
+One-page written description of the design concept in relation to theme (Gaia), potential materials to be used, design concept and rough idea of execution.

 Submissions must include name, WSD program and year of study.